esookun/finnnnal_isnprojet/README.md

 ## Flashcat
 1. First, you need to run `APPFenetre.py`
-2. Then add the CSV file in the settings
+2. Then add the CSV file in the settings(Reglages)
 3. You can also modify the username and upload a photo as an avatar
 4. *Initialiser* can be used to reset learning progress.
 **Note:** After uploading a new CSV file, the progress is automatically reset.